Updated March 2022

 To find content worth repurposing, look at the most popular pieces on your site and see what they have in common.
 Do they all address a specific topic?
 Are they in a specific format?
 You can then use that knowledge to create more content your audience is likely to interact with.

 There are a few simple ways to find these opportunities:

 Explore Top Trafficked Pieces

-The best place to start is to look at what content has received the most traffic, as these assets present the most immediate opportunity for repurposing.
-For this, I recommend using Google Analytics and looking at your top trafficked content over at least the past year.
+The best place to start is to look at what content received the most traffic, as these assets present the most immediate opportunity for repurposing.
+For this, I recommend using Google Analytics and pulling your top trafficked content over at least the past year.